GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/SpannerChangeStreamsToElasticsearch/README.md

 The template requires the following parameters:
 * connectionUrl: Elasticsearch URL in format http://hostname:[port] or Base64 encoded CloudId
 * index: The index toward which the requests will be issued, ex: my-index
+* elasticsearchUsername: Elasticsearch username used to connect to Elasticsearch endpoint
+* elasticsearchPassword: Elasticsearch password used to connect to Elasticsearch endpoint
-* apiKey: Elasticsearch API key for authentication to cluster (alternative to user/password)
+* apiKey: Base64 Encoded API Key for access without requiring basic authentication.
+Refer  https://www.elastic.co/guide/en/elasticsearch/reference/current/security-api-create-api-key.html#security-api-create-api-key-request.
-* javascriptIdFnGcsPath: GCS path of storage location for Javascript UDF to extract _id from row data
+* javaScriptIdFnGcsPath: GCS path of storage location for JavaScript UDF that will specify _id metadata to be included with document in bulk request
-* javascriptIdFnName: Function name for Javascript UDF to extract _id from row data
+* javaScriptIdFnName: Function name for JavaScript UDF that will specify _id metadata to be included with document in bulk request
-* javascriptIsDeleteFnGcsPath: GCS path of storage location for Javascript UDF to determine if row should be a delete operation (rather than create, index, or update)
+* javaScriptIsDeleteFnGcsPath: GCS path of storage location for JavaScript UDF that will determine if document should be deleted rather than inserted or updated, function should return string value "true" or "false"
-* javascriptIsDeleteFnName: Function name for Javascript UDF to determine if row should be a delete operation (rather than create, index, or update)
+* javaScriptIsDeleteFnName: Function name for JavaScript UDF that will determine if document should be deleted rather than inserted or updated, function should return string value "true" or "false"
 * spannerInstanceId: The Spanner Instance ID
 * spannerDatabaseId: The Spanner database ID
 * spannerMetadataInstanceId: The Spanner Metadata Instance ID.